The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

+Similarly, $(K,v)$ is a defectless field if and only if its core field is.
+Let us call $(K,v)$ a \bfind{roughly tame field} if it is henselian and its core field is a tame field; again the generalization consists in replacing ``$p$-divisible value group'' by ``roughly $p$-divisible value group''.
+It is shown in \cite{Rz} that a henselian field $(K,v)$ is roughly tame if and only if all of its algebraic extensions are defectless fields.
+The reader may note that in general, infinite algebraic extensions of defectless fields may not again be defectless fields.

+We have chosen the name ``roughly deeply ramified field'' since in this case, the generalization of the notion ``deeply ramified field'' consists in replacing condition (DRvg) by condition ``roughly $p$-divisible value group'', which removes any condition on the value group $v_0 K$.
+It should be noted that the value group of every rdr and hence also every deeply ramified field is roughly $p$-divisible (see Lemma~\ref{basprop2}).
+From Theorem~\ref{algext} together with part 1) of Theorem~\ref{KEindep} we know that for every rdr field, in analogy to the case of roughly tame fields, every algebraic extension is an independent defect field.
+At this point, we do not know whether the latter property characterizes the rdr fields.
+In any case, it appears to be unlikely that a similar result can be shown with ``independent'' replaced by ``dependent''; if this is indeed impossible, then it is another indication that independent defect is more harmless than dependent defect. \end{remark}

-\parm The classification of Galois defect extensions of prime degree in the equal characteristic case is also an important tool in the proof of Theorem~1.2 in \cite{[Ku6]}, which we will state now.
-A valued field is called \bfind{algebraically maximal} (or \bfind{separable-algebraically maximal}) if it admits no nontrivial immediate algebraic (or separ\-able-algebraic, respectively) extensions. \begin{theorem} A valued field of positive characteristic is a henselian and defectless field if and only if it is separable-algebraically maximal and each finite purely inseparable extension is defectless. \end{theorem}
+\parm The classification of Galois defect extensions of prime degree in the equal characteristic case is also an important tool in the proof of Theorem~1.2 of \cite{[Ku6]}, which we will state now. \begin{theorem} A valued field of positive characteristic is a henselian and defectless field if and only if it is separable-algebraically maximal and each finite purely inseparable extension is defectless. \end{theorem}

 This theorem in turn is used in \cite{[K1]} for the construction of an example showing that a certain natural axiom system for the elementary theory of $\F_p((t))$ (``henselian defectless valued field of characteristic $p$ with residue field $\F_p$ and value group a $\Z$-group'') is not complete.